urodoloh/Rebuilded-chess/README.md

 2. Timer - the timer itself.

-3.Board - Where we render the cell components
+3.Board - where we render the cell components

 4.Cell - which takes the states of a cell and draws shapes and displays whether the cell is selected

-5.LostFigures Where we draw the figures that have left the gamectory, you can run:
+5.LostFigures - where we draw the figures that have left the gamectory.

 'npm start' to run.